Breakdown of Benadryl Dosage for Dogs (For Safe Use Every Time)

 Person putting pill in dog's mouth

-Although Benadryl is designed for use in humans, veterinarians occasionally prescribe this medication to canine patients for seasonal allergies, motion sickness, and long-term management of mast cell tumors, among other uses.
-It can be helpful for pet owners to understand the correct dosage of Benadryl for dogs and necessary precautions to ensure your pet's safety when giving it.
+Even though Benadryl is designed for use in humans, veterinarians often prescribe this medication to dogs for seasonal allergies, motion sickness, and long-term management of mast cell tumors, among other things.
+It's helpful to understand the correct dosage of Benadryl for dogs, the potential side effects, and the many uses of this drug to keep your pet safe when giving it.

-The recommended veterinary dosage of diphenhydramine (Benadryl) is 2 to 4 milligrams for every kilogram of body weight, which can be administered every 8 to 12 hours, or twice to three times daily.
+The recommended veterinary dosage of Benadryl (diphenhydramine) is 2 to 4 milligrams for every kilogram of body weight, which can be given every 8 to 12 hours, or twice to three times daily.
 An easy way to calculate this at home is to give 1 milligram for every 1 pound of body weight, or use the guidelines below for low and high dose ranges.

 This chart is not intended to replace veterinary guidance.
 Consult with your veterinarian to confirm that Benadryl is suitable for your pet prior to administration.